ant-design/ant-design/docs/blog/virtual-table.en-US.md

 ## TL;DR

 Table supports virtual scrolling by setting the `virtual` prop.
-At the same time, the original Table's interactive functions can be used normally:
+At the same time, the original Table's functions except `components.body` can be used normally:

 ```tsx
 <Table virtual scroll={{ x: 2000, y: 500 }} {...otherProps} />